-- Mobile phones/electronic devices must not be used, at any time, for videoing or taking pictures. - If a phone rings/beeps 'accidently' (has been left switched on), pupils will be told to switch it off and put it out of sight. - Should a mobile phone/electronic device cause disruption to learning during a lesson (pupils has it out when they shouldn't), it will be confiscated and placed in the main office.
-If this is deemed to be sufficient for that particular incident, it will be returned to the pupil at the end of the school day, with no further action needed. - If a pupil's mobile phone/electronic device causes persistent problems, the Head of Learning may decide to confiscate it until a parent or carer comes to collect it from school. - If a pupil is requested to hand a mobile phone/electronic device over and refuses to do so, they will be taken to a HoD, HoL or a member of the SLT.
+- Mobile phones/electronic devices must not be used, at any time, for videoing or taking pictures. - Phone should be switched off and out of sight. - If a phone rings/beeps 'accidently' (has been left switched on), pupils will be told to switch it off and the phone will be confiscated. - Should a mobile phone/electronic device cause disruption to learning during a lesson (pupil has it out when they shouldn't), it will be confiscated and placed in the main office.
+If this is deemed to be sufficient for that particular incident, it will be returned to the pupil at the end of the school day.
+A C2 will be issued. - If a pupil's mobile phone/electronic device causes persistent problems, the Head of Learning may decide to confiscate it until a parent or carer comes to collect it from school. - If a pupil is requested to hand a mobile phone/electronic device over and refuses to do so, they will be taken to a HoD, HoL or a member of the SLT.
 Should the pupil persist in refusing to hand over their mobile phone, parents/carers will be contacted to help resolve the matter.
-This will be followed by a placement in the inclusion unit (Amber Zone).

-• If pupils follow the advice of not having mobile phones/electronic devices out and having them switched to silent mode, there should not any issues.
+This will be followed by a placement in the BSR and could result in a suspension. - If pupils follow the advice of not having mobile phones/electronic devices out and having them switched to silent mode, there should not any issues.

-F. Monitoring and reporting
+F. Monitoring and Reporting